geomstats/geomstats/docs/contributing.rst

 3. Parameters - a formatted list of arguments with type information and description

    a.
 On the first line, state the parameter name, type, and shape when appropriate.
 The parameter name should be separated from the rest of the line by a ``:`` (with a space on either side).
-If a parameter is optional, write ``optional`` after the type information (separated by a comma and a space).
+If a parameter is optional, write ``Optional, default: default_value.`` as a separate line in the description.
    b.
 On the next line, indent and write a summary of the parameter beginning with a capital letter and ending with a period.

    c.
 See :ref:`docstring_examples` below